Bozar/bullet/README.md

-substitute characters with bullet points and intend paragraphs
+substitute characters with bullet points and indent paragraphs

+continous spaces and tabs before pre-defined characters are ignored

 ## Before